rjmfernandes/cp-flink-sql/README.md

 kafka-console-consumer -topic message-count  --bootstrap-server localhost:9092
 ```

-Fnally again what you produce in first terminal/topic is counted on the other terminal/topic by our CP Flink SQL application.
+Finally (just as with Control Center from the browser) what you produce in first terminal/topic is counted on the other terminal/topic by our CP Flink SQL application.

 ## Cleanup